 | Same-day visits | No | Often | Yes |

-| After-hours direct contact | No | Varies | Yes (my cell, 24/7) |
+| After-hours direct contact | No | Varies | Yes (cell, 24/7) |

-| House calls | No | Rare | Standard in my practice |
+| House calls | No | Rare | Standard in this practice |

-| Cost | n/a | $50 to $200/mo | $125 to $2,000+/mo |
+| Cost (typical) | $0 to copays | $50 to $200/mo | $125 to $2,000+/mo |

 DPC gets you more time and easier access for routine primary care at a low price.
 Concierge adds same-day access, direct physician contact around the clock, a much smaller panel, and care coordination that extends into hospital, specialist, and home.
-It costs more because there's more of me per patient.
+It costs more because there's more of the physician per patient.

 Which one fits you